metrocitysmart/PeerProject/CodeBook.md

 are 10,299 observations for each of these 1715 variables.

-The units for body acceleration values and total acceleration values is 'g' The unit for body angular velocity is radians/sec.
+The units for body acceleration values and total acceleration values is 'g' The unit for body angular velocity values is radians/sec.